Startup Valuation: How Venture Capitalists Value Early-Stage Companies

 Peter Fenton - Benchmark (Source: 20VC)

-Venture Capital is a quintessential example of this principle in action.
+The high risk, high return rule is a better guiding principle in Venture Capital than buy low, sell high.
 Startups, particularly in their early stages, are highly risky ventures.
 They operate in uncertain markets, often with unproven business models, untested products, and inexperienced teams.
 They may face stiff competition, regulatory challenges, or technical hurdles.
 Many of them fail.
-According to various studies, the failure rate for startups can be as high as 90%.
+Even the best VC firms have failure rates as high as 50%.

 I’m often wrong.
 But when I’m right, I’m f*cking right.